 Heritage beauty reveals stunning make-over

-Cumquat House, built in 1914, is a stunning example of mission revival architecture and recent refurbishments and styling have added a fresh contemporary elegance.
+Cumquat House, built in 1914, is a stunning example of mission revival architecture.
+Recent refurbishments and styling have added a fresh contemporary elegance.

-On a quiet street within an easy stroll of the CBD, Cumquat House offers five suites each with ensuite and balcony, and each with a moniker that links back to some historical aspect of the building.
-‘Emsworth’ for example, is named for the birthplace of its builder, and ‘Woodford’ for the first owner, John Harry Woodford, and ‘Compton’ for the birthplace of his wife.
+On a quiet street within an easy stroll of the CBD, Cumquat House offers five suites each with ensuite and balcony.
+Each with a moniker that links back to some historical aspect of the building.
+‘Emsworth’ for example, is named for the birthplace of its builder.
+‘Woodford’ for the first owner, John Harry Woodford, and ‘Compton’ for the birthplace of his wife.

-Cumquat House at 10 Salisbury St, Ipswich, is a great option for those seeking a night or two in the heritage city – perhaps for a weekend exploring local attractions such as The Workshops Rail Museum, Ipswich Antique Centre, the CRAVE trail or the many new cafes and restaurants – and even a brewery – that have popped up in many of the CBD’s heritage buildings.
+Cumquat House at 10 Salisbury St, Ipswich, is a great option for those seeking a night or two in the heritage city.
+Perhaps for a weekend exploring local attractions such as The Workshops Rail Museum, Ipswich Antique Centre or the CRAVE trail.
+Or the many new cafes and restaurants – and even a brewery – that have popped up in many of the CBD’s heritage buildings.